heutelbeck/sapl-policy-engine/sapl-language-server/README.md

 ```

 Note: Kate uses the syntax highlighting definition name for language matching.
 Both `.sapl` and `.sapltest` files are covered by the extensions in the syntax definition.

+### NixOS / Home Manager

+A Nix module for Neovim with SAPL LSP integration is provided in `ide-support/nixos/sapl-nvim.nix`.
+It fetches the language server snapshot binary from [GitHub Releases](https://github.com/heutelbeck/sapl-policy-engine/releases/tag/snapshot) and configures LSP, completion, and semantic highlighting.

 ## Troubleshooting